The Greenwood Pond Ice House

 Click for full-sized article

-The village of Oak Ridge was, unfortunately, right where the reservoir would go — so the village of Oak Ridge, and a smaller one known as Wallace Corner, had to go.
+The rural village of Oak Ridge was, unfortunately, right where the reservoir was planned to be — so Oak Ridge, and a smaller village known as Wallace Corner, had to be eliminated.
 Today, their locations are underwater.
 (If anyone knows of a map of the original villages, please let me know.)

-But every so often, when a drought hits the area, the water level will drop enough for passers-by to see the bridge.
+But every so often, when a drought hits the area, the water level drops enough for passers-by to see – and even visit – the bridge.

 According to the article,